How to Make a Living Will: A Step-by-Step Guide to Ensure Your Medical Wishes

 Consult Legal Counsel

 Seek advice from an attorney specializing in healthcare directives.
-Ensure the living will conforms to state laws, which vary.
+Ensure the living will conform to state laws, which vary.
 A legal expert can help draft the document, making it legally binding and avoiding potential conflicts or misinterpretations.

 Specify Healthcare Proxy

 Assigned a healthcare proxy to make decisions when unable.
 Choose a trusted individual who understands preferences.
-Clearly state their authority in the document to prevent ambiguities and ensure that your wishes are honored.
+Clearly state their authority in the document to prevent ambiguities and ensure your wishes are honored.

 Detail Medical Treatments